YW-Ma/A-Parser-for-Invoices/README.md

 _Invoices --(Scanner)--> images --(OCR)-->  textfiles  __--(Parser)-->__ tables in datebase_;

-We focused on the work of Parser in this workflow.
+We focused on the construction of Parser in this workflow.

 # Features
 1. providing specific error information telling where and what the error is.